Perfect Sense (2011) - Review

 Plot & Thoughts

 I liked the fact that the two protagonists don't truly bond with one another until they both start experiencing the symptoms of the disease.
 It helped create a more unique and interesting dynamic for their developing relationship.
-A majority of the movie, their relationship is very physical and doesn't quite feel like the typical slow falling-in-love scenario, which actually makes their relationship a little more tense because it felt like they didn't quite know each other enough.
+For the majority of the movie, their relationship is very physical and doesn't quite feel like the typical slow falling-in-love scenario, which actually makes their relationship a little more tense because it feels like they don’t quite know each other enough.
 It helped make their relationship believably fragile enough for the inevitable romantic conflict that has to happen because it's a romance movie.
-The conflict was arbitrary and the emotions that followed were as well, but it is resolved in a way that felt satisfying, even for me.
-At the very least, the actors playing the characters were so good at it, I didn't need too much convincing to go along with it.
+The conflict was arbitrary and the emotions that followed were as well, but it was resolved in a way that felt satisfying, even for me.
+At the very least, the actors playing the characters were so good at it, that I didn't need too much convincing to go along with it.

 Perfect_Sense.jpg